fenos/Notifynder/README.md

 This two values are really different, because the first one get the value from the current relation of the user table so you can use all the felds about the user that sent the notification, example: `user.surname`.
 Instead the `{extra}` value a static special value and it will be replaced from the value `extra` in your table notifications.
-So for now you are limited to have 2 dynamic values on your body text. on the future release this limit will be deleted.
+So for now you are limited to have as many as you want for relation values and 1 **extra** value on your body text. on the future release this limit will be deleted.

 ### Send Notification / s ###